ahnaf-zamil/ahnaf-zamil/README.md

-# 👋 Hello!
-I'm Ahnaf
+# The name's Ahnaf 😎

-<p>My name is Ahnaf, I'm known as <b>DevGuyAhnaf</b> on the internet. <strike>Full-Stack</strike> <b>Backend development</b> is my passion, and I REALLY like making system designs and doing some DevOps/server stuff.
+<p>My name is Ahnaf, I'm known as <b>DevGuyAhnaf</b> on the internet.
+Full-Stack web development is my <b>pasSHon</b>, and I REALLY like making microservice systems and doing some DevOps/server stuff.
 I'm also heavily interested in teaching others how to code.
 Here's my <a href="https://youtube.com/c/ahnafzamil">YouTube channel</a> where I make tutorials on random things.</p>

 ## Philosophies